geerlingguy/raspberry-pi-pcie-devices/_cards_gpu/amd-radeon-rx6700xt-12gb.md

 sudo modprobe amdgpu
 ```

-So far nobody has been able to get the `amdgpu` drivers to get far in their initialization stages.
+On the Compute Module 4, nobody has been able to get the `amdgpu` drivers to get far in their initialization stages.
 The Pi crashes due to PCIe bus memory allocation/mapping errors.

+On the Pi 5, the system doesn't crash, but I get an error `*ERROR* hw_init of IP block <psp> failed -22`.

 See the linked GitHub issue for more details.